Graphic Design vs Digital Design

 Web design has transformed over the years from static pages or even single pages (remember Livejournal skins and Angelfire websites?) into multi-page, fullscreen, responsive (or mobile-friendly) experiences.

 Beautiful and functional websites achieve two goals: they visually represent a topic or a business and guide the user through a deliberate, thoughtful experience designed to get them to take a specific action.

-Part of this design is the activity conversion rate optimization, where a digital designer will focus on customizable elements or metrics like page load time to refine and enhance a visitor’s likelihood of taking a specific action.
+Part of this design is activity conversion rate optimization, where a digital designer will focus on customizable elements or metrics like page load time to refine and enhance a visitor’s likelihood of taking a specific action.

-At its most core level, web design gives website owners the opportunity to define their own little corner of the web and acts as “mission central” for whatever the website owner is promoting or focusing on (information, business, e-commerce, entertainment, etc.).
+At its core level, web design gives website owners the opportunity to define their own little corner of the web and acts as “mission central” for whatever the website owner is promoting or focusing on (information, business, e-commerce, entertainment, etc.).

 Landing Page Design